m-ld/m-ld-security-spec/design/traceability.md

 ### 1. journal

 The clone journal is a log of operations retained by a clone, primarily for collaboration with other clones that are recovering from a period offline, and in SUAC for reversal of operations that are found to be in conflict with an agreement.
-The journal is internal but there are use-cases, such as auditing, which may benefit from exposing it to the application with an API (see [enhancement ticket](https://github.com/m-ld/m-ld-spec/issues/70)).
+The journal is internal but there are use-cases, such as auditing, which may benefit from exposing it to the application with an API (see the [enhancement ticket](https://github.com/m-ld/m-ld-spec/issues/70)).

 The advantage of using the journal for auditing is that it is already, conceptually, a log of operations; and it is just as highly available as the domain information content.
 Further, the journal is already able to compress sequential entries, which is currently done to save on storage utilisation (done in the Javascript engine while the user is quiescent).